Joel-HsienChi/PointRobotUi/readme.md

 Critical!!
-Please read following information before start using this UI program.
+Before start using this UI program, please read following information:

+        1. The python file is located at "/Project_Folder/UI_MySQL.py", please run it with python.

-        1. Edit the database information located in: class MySQL_function() --> def connect_to_database(self)
+        2. Edit the database information located in: class MySQL_function() --> def connect_to_database(self)

-        2. For the first time running the program, please check the "Admin mode" checkbox, then Login with following id and password:
+        3. Run the program and check the "Admin mode" checkbox, then Login with following id and password:
                         ID:         "ADMIN"
                         PASSWORD:   "Point1"

-        3. While adding a new users, the default password will be set as "Point1", which the user can edit it after logging in.
+        4. While adding a new users, the default password will be set as "Point1", which the user can edit it after logging in.

-        4. In the editing window/tabs, the checkboxes infront of each rows are for mistake-proofing purpose, changes will be applied only when the checkbox of the row is checked, including deletion and edit.
+        5. In the editing window/tabs, the checkboxes infront of each rows are for mistake-proofing purpose, the change will be applied only when the checkbox of the row is checked, including deletion and edit.

-        5. In Advance UI, the table display 20 row of data per pages.
+        6. In Advance UI, the table display 20 row of data per pages.

+        7. All the format relating information can be founded in Readme.md

+        8. Logger.py is a helper class that can easily generate a logger object for logging purpose.

 Please follow the following format while editing user info: